-Rule #1 is to never go against the crows.
+Rule #1 is to never go against the crowd.
 Try to move with the crowd, but at an angle, so you slowly get to the edge of the group.
-Don’t move faster than the crowd even if you see a window of opportunity to get out – someone might spot you.
+Don’t move faster than the crowd even if you see a window of opportunity to get out; this might appear suspicious.

 If you get your morning coffee from the local shop or have brunch every Sunday in your favorite deli, then being a patron will certainly not make you invisible.

-You may be recognized by your routine and become predictable in your daily movement.
-Break off any consistency in your life and don’t visit places frequently enough to make you a familiar face.
+You may be easily recognized by your routine and become predictable in your daily movement.
+If you want to become harder to track, eliminate vulnerable consistency in your life and don’t visit places regularly enough to make you a familiar face.

-When you walk home, don’t always take the same route.
+When you walk, especially from home, don’t always take the same route.
 Change it a little bit.
+Go faster or slower.
+Take entirely new or roundabout ways coming and going.
 This will also help you familiarize yourself with the different ways to get home, or to bug out.

 In survival situations, being too friendly might do you more harm than good.
 The same goes for being rude.
 In terms of behavior, people tend to remember those who helped them carry a bag of groceries and those who shoved past them without so much as an apology.

 When entering a building, always take note of the nearest exits.
+It is always helpful to leave via a different exit, even when there is no emergency.
 If you take time to map out the city, you’ll be better able to find your escape route when you find yourself in the middle of a chase.
 Better safe than sorry.